Battle of Île Ronde: Battle

 Despite the upheaval on shore, the arrival of the British blockade squadron provoked Renaud into taking action.
-Although the defences of Île de France were well prepared under Malartic's orders, food supplies were running low, with only rice still available in quantity.
+Although the defences of Isle de France were well prepared under Malartic's orders, food supplies were running low, with only rice still available in quantity.
 The potential for famine and consequent social unrest among the slave population was severe and Renaud sailed immediately to intercept Centurion and Diomede.
 The French squadron comprised the 40-gun frigate Cybèle under Captain Pierre Tréhouart, the 36-gun Prudente under Renaud, and the 14-gun brig Coureur under lieutenant de vaisseau Garaud.
 The 20-gun privateer corvettes Jean-Bart and Rosalie, as well as the aviso Sans-Culotte, accompanied the two frigates.
 The ships' crews were heavily augmented by volunteers, including a young Robert Surcouf on Cybèle, as well as a detachment of soldiers.

 Renaud's squadron sailed on 19 October, seeking the British to the north of the island.
-At 11:00 on 22 October, close to the uninhabited islet of Île Ronde northwest of Île de France, the French sighted the British.
+At 11:00 on 22 October, close to the uninhabited islet of Île Ronde northwest of Isle de France, the French sighted the British.
 Osborne issued orders to sail towards the French squadron; Renaud responded by forming his ships in a line of battle and advancing to meet Osborne.
 Prudente led the French line, closely followed by Cybèle, Jean-Bart, and Coureur, Osborne focusing on Prudente and ordering Smith to engage Cybèle.

 Firing began at 15:29 when Prudente unleashed a close range broadside at Centurion, followed immediately by fire from the ships of both sides.
 Centurion was damaged in the opening exchanges and by 16:00 had most of her sails and rigging torn.
 At this Renaud ordered his squadron to pull back to leeward out of range, each firing on Centurion as they passed.

 As Cybèle came within range of Centurion Cybèle's fire brought down Centurion's mizen topmast and fore topgallantmast.
 Return fire from Centurion managed however so to damage Cybèle that she was unable to retreat in the light winds; the two largely immobilised ships then began a close range duel.
 For more than an hour the exchange continued, Renaud unable to intervene from leeward and Smith repeatedly refusing Osborne's orders to support his ship, Diomede remaining at long range and contributing an intermittent and inaccurate fire on the distant Cybèle.
 At 17:15 a light breeze enabled Tréhouart to slowly pull Cybèle towards Renaud's force despite the loss of the main topgallantmast.
 At 17:45, with Prudente close by, the main topmast fell on Cybèle, which had 3 ft of water in the hold, but Osborne, outnumbered and with his ship damaged, reluctantly withdrew.
-With the threat lifted, Renaud was able to take Cybèle under tow and retire in the direction of Île de France, followed distantly and ineffectually by Diomede until night fell.
+With the threat lifted, Renaud was able to take Cybèle under tow and retire in the direction of Isle de France, followed distantly and ineffectually by Diomede until night fell.